John-Jordan/100-days-of-code/r1-log.md

 Got some help to fix an error in my tkinter app code.
 Then started a new python udemy course.
 I think its going to be pretty helpful.
 I'll share some of the apps I build as I go.

 ### R1D83
+At the risk of sounding like I'm slipping into tutorial hell I have begun a python Udemy course.
+I went ahead and started at the beginning and I'm actually learning some beginner stuff I missed along the way.
+At 1.75 speed :)

 ### R1D84
 ### R1D85
 ### R1D86